 Heading back to work after a baby is a big change – exciting but also a turbulent time.
-Here are seven ways to ace the return to work:
+Here are seven ways to plan a successful return to work:

 1) Feel the excitement

-Go back in a blaze of energy – let yourself feel the excitement at resuming this part of your adult life.
+Try to go back in a high energy frame of mind – let yourself feel the excitement at resuming this part of your adult life.
 Take some time out to remember why you loved your job in the first place (if you didn’t you may need to reassess, but that is a whole other post!).
 Using your brain and skills, picking up again with colleagues, – even the ability to have a coffee while it’s still hot – are all a probably welcome change of pace.

 2) A fresh start – reconnect with people, and have an induction plan

-Don’t skulk back in as if you’d never been away and assume nothing has changed.
+Avoid just wandering back in as if you’d never been away – and don’t assume everything will be the same.

-Treat your return as starting a new job… with the added advantage (if you are remaining in your old company) that you have a flying start because you know how it all works, and are reconnecting with people you already know well.
+If you can, behave as you would when starting a new job… with the added advantage (if you are remaining in your old company) that you have a flying start because you know how it all works, and are reconnecting with people you already know well.

 Put yourself through the sort of induction / 90 day plan you would give a new starter.
-It is unlikely anyone will set this up for you so be prepared to do it yourself.
-Meeting the people you need to will help you get visible, will establish that you’re back, and catch you up quickly on everything that has happened.
+It is unlikely anyone will set this up for you so be prepared to do it yourself..!
+Catching up with the people you need to will help you get visible, help renew old working relationships, and catch you up quickly on everything that has happened.

 3) Think of it as stepping up… twice